Make This Easy Crochet Cap for Yourself, Family, Friends, or to Donate to Organizations.

 Round 8: CH 2, DC in each stitch around.
 Join with slip stitch in the 2nd chain stitch.

-Round 14: CH 1 Double crochet in each stitch around.
-Join with slip stitch in the 2nd chain stitch.
+Round 14: CH 1.
+Double crochet in each stitch around.
+Join with a slip-stitch in the second chain stitch.

 Rounds 15-24: Repeat rows 8-12 twice.